What is Medicaid?

 Medicaid is strictly available to individuals and families who meet the federal government’s stringent income-based criteria.
 Recipients are U.S. citizens, permanent residents, or legal immigrants.

 As of year-end 2020, Approximately 70.6 million people were covered by Medicaid.
-The overall program is managed by the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs..
+The overall program is managed by the Centers for Medicare and Medicaid Services.